Runnable/docs/docker-compose/_posts/2017-07-05-building-a-compose-file-for-runnable.md

 order: 4
 ---

-Runnable can deploy full-stack environments for branches of any repository that contains a Dockerfile.
-Let’s go over some practices you should follow in your Compose files to make this work for your team.
+We can accept most Docker Compose files, but some modifications may be necessary to run as expected on Runnable.

 ---

-## Compose File Organization Patterns

-There are two patterns that teams tend to follow for organizing their Compose files:

-1. A centralized approach, with a single Compose file in a central repository that defines the whole stack.
-2. A decentralized approach, in which each service’s repository has its own Compose file that defines the environment it needs.

-Runnable works with either pattern because of how it makes use of the `build` feature in Compose.

----

 ## Using `build` to Create Environments for Your Branches

-Environments include a container for each service in your Compose file.
-Services can be based on images or built from a Dockerfile.
-A service that specifies a build enables us to launch environments for its branches.
+Environments are made up of containers for each `service` in your Compose file.
+Though services can be based on images or built from a Dockerfile, building from a Dockerfile allows you to launch environments for the service.

 ```yaml
 ...